Raptors win 9th straight, beat Cleveland 115-109

 Toronto scored 11 straight points late in the third quarter to go ahead 88-75.
 Lowry converted a three-point play, and Ibaka and Powell hit 3-pointers.

+Toronto led 56-52 after a tightly contested first half when the game was tied 12 times and had seven lead changes.

-Cleveland committed 23 turnovers, with the most crucial coming on Powell’s steal of a bad pass by Kevin Porter Jr. and fast-break basket, which pushed the lead to 110-104.
+Cleveland committed 23 turnovers, with the most crucial coming on Powell’s steal and fast-break basket, which pushed the lead to 110-104.

 The teams played twice in Toronto, with the Raptors winning both games by 20 points.